fastapi/sqlmodel/docs/tutorial/where.md

 select(Hero).where(name="Deadpond")
 ```

-That would have been shorter, of course, but it would have been much more error prone and limited.
+That would have been shorter, of course, but it would have been much more error-prone and limited.
 I'll show you why in a bit.

 Instead, we used two `==`: